Frequently Asked Questions

 The Iceland Writers Retreat was founded by writers for writers.
 The focus of our program is to help you work on developing your writing, to introduce you to well-known writers, to give you the opportunity to mingle with like-minded people, and to introduce you to Iceland’s rich literary culture.
 There is no specific time dedicated in the schedule for you to pitch your book to agents or publishers, although of course there will be plenty of chances to network.

-will be taught, and you will be asked to prioritize your favourites.
-We usually post the titles of the workshops in around November; the titles of the workshops will be listed by the faculty names.
+As the event approaches, we will send you descriptions of the workshops, and you will register for your favorites.
+We usually post the titles of the workshops around November.
 (You can see what has been taught in previous years in our previous event pages.)
-Those who registered first for the event will be given priority to sign up for workshops.
-We will do our very best to give you a chance to attend your top choice workshops, although due to scheduling issues and maximum class sizes, this may not always be possible.
-(In the past, however, almost everyone was placed in most, if not all, of their top choices for workshops.)
+Those who have the IWR Voyage or Write packages will be given priority to sign up for workshops.
+We create waitlists for full workshops and do our best to give you a chance to attend your top choices.
+(It is typical for participants to be placed in most, if not all, of their top choices for workshops.)

 Your trip to Iceland

-Yes, and we highly recommend it!
-There is plenty to see in Iceland.
-When you book your hotel room, you will have the option of booking additional days.
+If you book your hotel room via our IWR booking link, you will likely have the option of booking additional days at that rate.
 If you are flying to Iceland with Icelandair, you can use your time in Iceland as a stopover between Europe and North America (or vice versa).

-Relax, Read & Write extension
+Relax & Write extension

 Miscellaneous